 The German Initiative on Sustainable Cocoa (GISCO) is a joint initiative of the Federal Government, represented by the German Ministry for Economic Cooperation and Development (BMZ) and the German Ministry of Food and Agriculture (BMEL), the German sweets and confectionery industry, the German retail grocery trade, and civil society.
-Jointly, the multi-stakeholder initiative aims to improve the livelihood of cocoa farmers and their families as well as to increase the proportion of certified cocoa according to sustainability standards.
+Jointly, the multi-stakeholder initiative aims to improve the livelihood of cocoa farmers and their families, to conserve and protect natural resources and biodiversity in cocoa producing countries as well as to increase the cultivation and commercialization of sustainably produced cocoa.
 To achieve these objectives, the members of GISCO closely liaise with the governments of cocoa producing countries.

 For more information, please contact the GISCO Secretariat by email: info@kakaoforum.de